albaranlex/morsecode-generator-v2.0/README.md

 ## Project Summary

-- The project utilizes React JS, which includes, but not limited to, components, props and states.
+- The project utilizes React JS, which includes, but not limited to, components, events and states.
 The website layout was done with SCSS.
 - The layout is pure CSS.
 No vectors or SVGs were added.
 Shapes were made from scratch.
 - The website is responsive, made possible with the use of `flexbox`.